davepinch/pinchy.cc/content/topics/people/p/pyotr-ilyich-tchaikovsky/birth/early-life-and-education-1-1.md

 ---
-title: "Tchaikovsky was born on 7 May 1840 in Votkinsk, a small town in Vyatka Governorate during the Russian Empire in present-day Udmurtia near the banks of the Kama River." birth of: Pyotr Ilyich Tchaikovsky
+title: "birth of Pyotr Ilyich Tchaikovsky (Wikipedia)" ✂️: "Tchaikovsky was born on 7 May 1840 in Votkinsk, a small town in Vyatka Governorate during the Russian Empire in present-day Udmurtia near the banks of the Kama River." birth in: Russian Empire birth of: Pyotr Ilyich Tchaikovsky
 citation: >-
   Wikipedia contributors.
 (2024, October 16).
 Pyotr Ilyich Tchaikovsky.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 00:46, October 30, 2024, from https://en.wikipedia.org/w/index.php?title=Pyotr_Ilyich_Tchaikovsky&oldid=1251519787